awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-health-console.md

 # Monitoring Environment Health in the AWS Management Console<a name="environment-health-console"></a>

-You can access operational information about your application from the AWS Management Console at [https://console\.aws\.amazon\.com/elasticbeanstalk](https://console.aws.amazon.com/elasticbeanstalk)\.
+You can access operational information about your application from the Elastic Beanstalk console at [https://console\.aws\.amazon\.com/elasticbeanstalk](https://console.aws.amazon.com/elasticbeanstalk)\.

-The AWS Management Console displays your environment's status and application health at a glance\.
+The Elastic Beanstalk console displays your environment's status and application health at a glance\.
 In the Elastic Beanstalk console applications page, each environment is color\-coded to indicate an environment's status\.

-**To monitor an environment in the AWS Management Console**
+**To monitor an environment in the Elastic Beanstalk console**

 1. Navigate to the [Environment Management Console](environments-console.md) for your environment